sourcegraph/handbook/content/departments/ce-support/ce/ie/ie-process.md

 - Validate resourcing estimations for customer environments
   - Using the replica environment, run k6 load testing to ensure the instance can handle user traffic at scale and maintain high levels of performance.

+# Implementation Stakeholders

-# Internal stakeholders
+## Internal Stakeholders

-At a minimum, the internal stakeholders should include the following people:
+While others may be directly or indirectly involved with specific implementations and customers, the below list accounts for the primary internal stakeholders.
+It is important that these stakeholders have direct and clear access to any and all information pertaining to the deployment.
+This is primarily achieved through regular maintenance of the project plan documents.

 - Implementation Engineer
 - Implementation Project Manager
 - Customer Success Manager (Technical Account Manager)
 - Customer Engineer
 - Account Executive

-It is important that these stakeholders have direct and clear access to any and all information pertaining to the deployment.
-This is primarily achieved through regular maintenance of the project plan documents.

-# Internal and external documents to maintain for progress updates/project status
+- Leadership (particularly for Strategic Accounts)

+## External Stakeholders

+This stakeholders will vary by customer depending on their organizational structure, needs, and processes.
+Still, external stakeholders can largely be broken down into the below categories.

+- Project Champion - usually an internal leader invested in distributing Sourcegraph to developers
+- Project Team - developers, admins, DevX team members, etc. dedicated to standing up Sourcegraph
+- Engineering Leadership - managers, directors, etc. directly overseeing developers that will be impacted by Sourcegraph
+- Engineers - end users providing feedback throughout UAT and user group roll-outs
+- External Vendors - representatives from tools and products used by the customer may need to be engaged ins certain scenarios

+# Implementation Documentation

-For ongoing support and account management, the implementation engineer is responsible for creating an internal document that details the following:
+For ongoing support and account management, the implementation team is responsible for creating an internal document that details the following:

 - Final Production Design (with specific emphasis on any deviations from standard, recommended deployment)
 - Resourcing for the customer environment